 - The system is impartial with reference to political attribution

 - There is no scope for nepotism in the Indian civil service system

-The role of civil services in the Indian democracy is inevitable and crucial.
+The role and duties of civil services in Indian democracy are inevitable and crucial.
 Let’s check out the responsibilities one by one.

 As in any democracy where the elected government (ministers) is responsible for their people, the civil servants become accountable to the elected ministers

 2. Impartial Service to the Government

 Irrespective of the change in the elected government, the public servants must provide responsive and unbiased advice to the government it serves.

 They are required to formulate and implement welfare policies and ensure that the law is maintained in the public interest